onap/doc/docs/guides/onap-developer/settingup/fullonap.rst

 Test the installation
 ---------------------
 Every ONAP component offers a HealthCheck REST API.
 The Robot Virtual Machine (*onap-robot*) can be used to test that every components run smoothly.
 Run the following command to perform the HealthCheck:

 .. code-block:: bash

-  docker exec -it openecompete_container /var/opt/OpenECOMP_ETE/runTags.sh -i health h -d ./html -V /share/config/integration_robot_properties.py -V /share/config/integration_preload_parameters.py -V /share/config/vm_properties.py
+  docker exec -it openecompete_container /var/opt/OpenECOMP_ETE/runTags.sh
+  -i health
+  -d ./html
+  -V /share/config/integration_robot_properties.py
+  -V /share/config/integration_preload_parameters.py
+  -V /share/config/vm_properties.py

 This test suite will execute 30 tests towards the various ONAP components.

-After the installation, it is possible to deploy the various use-cases described in `ONAP wiki <https://wiki.onap.org/display/DW/Running+the+ONAP+Demos>`_.
+After the installation, it is possible to deploy the various use-cases described in `ONAP wiki - demos <https://wiki.onap.org/display/DW/Running+the+ONAP+Demos>`_.

 Detect problems
 ---------------